|I've owned 10

 bars.
 The engine is still the original B21FT with a few

-added features, such as SDS programable EFI and ignition, Mitsubishi
+added features, such as SDS programable EFI and ignition and a Mitsubishi

-WC-T5Z 5-speed with a hydraulic clutch.
-The rear spoiler was a
+WC-T5Z 5-speed, which now sports a hydraulic clutch setup.
+The rear spoiler is a

 very rare Volvo 240